 Happy New Year!
 I thought I would start off the new year with some practical woodworking information.
 I have always thought that a grinder is one of the most important tools in the shop -- and it's also one of the least understood.
 While I do teach an occasional class on grinding at our shop (and will do so again in the future), most people don't live nearby, so written instruction seems in order.
 The last time I wrote on this subject, in the June 2008 issue of FWW, the response was overwhelming.
 But I have learned stuff since then, and technology has evolved.

-This series on grinding will be in four parts:
+This series on grinding is in six parts:

-Parts three and four are hands-on; the rest is theory and background information.
+Parts three through six are hands-on; the rest is theory and background information.

 There are three reasons to grind.